gfredericks/corncob-cigar/README.md

 ### `vcs-tag-no-sign`

+NOTE: This is apparently supported by Leiningen as of `2.5.3`.

 This task is like the built-in `lein vcs tag` but it creates a simple tag named `<project-name>-<version>` with no PGP signature.